Supervisors

 Research Abstract

-Following the failure of the WTO Doha round, a global liberalization offensive from European institutions is in full action.
-Among the tools deployed, the EU extends to regulatory issues the subjects covered by its Preferential Trade Agreements (PTAs).
-Regulatory cooperation plays an increasing part in this European externalization strategy, while remaining difficult to properly identify and assess.
-This research aims at fulfilling this gap by providing a typology of different regulatory schemes used within trade agreements.
-While past research focused on legal design variation across trade agreements, this thesis adopts another approach.
-It concentrates its efforts on legal design variation intra-agreement, specifically variation between regulatory sectors in a single agreement.
-Recent addition to the European trade network, the EU and Canada presented the Comprehensive and Economic Trade Agreement (CETA) as the “gold standard” for the new generation of trade agreements.
-This thesis looks thus at this referential treaty and attempts to answer the following question: What are the different types of regulatory design within CETA, and how to explain types variation across regulatory sectors?
+Regulatory cooperation plays an increasing part in the European externalization strategy.
+This research aims for increasing the understanding of this phenomenon by providing a typology of different regulatory schemes used within trade agreements.
+While past research focused on legal design variation across trade agreements, this thesis concentrates its efforts on legal design variation intra-agreement, specifically variation between regulatory sectors.
+In a recent addition to the European trade network, the EU and Canada presented the Comprehensive and Economic Trade Agreement (CETA) as the “gold standard” for the new generation of trade agreements.
+This thesis thus looks at this referential treaty and attempts to answer the following question: What are the different types of regulatory design within CETA, and how can the variation in types across regulatory sectors be explained?

-Trade policy – Regulatory cooperation – legalization – CETA – neo-functionalism – Global Value Chains
+Trade policy – Regulatory cooperation – legalization – CETA – Rational Design – Global Value Chains

 Case-studies